robotont/robotont-setup/README.md

-# Robot setup: robot, mouse, keyboard and internet connection are needed
+# Setting up software for Robotont robot, mouse, keyboard and internet connection are needed
+## Prerequisites:
+    * Robotont
+    * Mouse
+    * Empty memory stick (at least 8Gb)
+    * Keyboard
+    * Internet connection (WiFi or cable)
+## Installation instructions:
 1) Create ubuntu installation memory stick and plug it into the computer on the robot
-2) Power on the computer and press F10 on the keyoard
+2) Power on the computer and enter the boot menu (for Intel NUC press F10 on the keyoard)
-3) In the appeared menu select the boot device your USB
+3) In the appeared menu select the boot device: USB
 4) Install ubuntu:
-   * Connect to WiFi
+   * Connect to the internet over WIFI or LAN
    * Setup your username as **peko**
    * Create a password and don't forget it
    * Follow installation steps
-5) Download installation repository on the robot:
+5) Download installation repository on the robot.
+For that open terminal with **Ctrl+Alt+T** and paste there line by line:
 ```
 sudo apt install git
 ```
 ```
 git clone https://github.com/robotont/robotont-setup
 ```
+6) Adjust the file **hosts** in the ansible folder of the repository.
+Repository is the **robotont-setup** folder you've downloaded with a command.
+Edit the second line and enter the password of the access point you would like to have **wifi_pass=** ***your_password***.
+The robot will become a WiFi access point after configuration is finished with the password specified by you.
-6) Run the following command to install ansible:
+7) Run the following command to install ansible:
 <!-- ```
 sudo apt install python3-pip
 ```